 The diverse mountain landscape is framed by the impressive panorama of the Fundres/Pfunderer mountains in the north and the ever-closer Sasso Putia/Peitlerkofel in the southeast.

 Starting from the Zumis car park, follow the Creation Trail to Roner Alm.
 Then continue on trail no. 2 in a south-easterly direction until you reach Rastner hut or Starkenfeld hut, where you can stop for refreshments.
 After Starkenfeld hut, follow trail no. 67 to a fork where you turn right downhill to Steiner Alm.
-Shortly afterwards, trail no. 2A leads you to Kreuzwiesenalm.
-From there, take trail no. 12a and then trail no. 10 up to Campill, from where you have a wonderful panoramic view of the South Tyrolean and Austrian Alps and can already see the first peaks of the Dolomites.
-Past the small St. James Chapel to Lago Lè de Rina/Glittner See, you then continue on the Anton Schwingshackl trail and then on trail no. 1 to Maurerberg hut.
+Shortly afterwards, trail no. 2A leads you to Kreuzwiesen Alm.
+Right after the Mountain Hut on the left, take trail no. 12 and then trail no. 10 up to Campill, from where you have a wonderful panoramic view of the South Tyrolean and Austrian Alps and can already see the first peaks of the Dolomites.
+Past the small St. James Chapel to Lago Lè de Rina/Glittner See, you then continue up to the Furc de Lijun and then on trail no. 1 to Maurerberg hut.

 See.
 Feel.
 Marvel.
 These three words greet visitors to Alpe di Rodengo/Rodenecker Alm and Alpe di Luson/Lüsner Alm.
 With a view of the symbolic representation of creation, hikers are invited to marvel at the magic of the landscape that surrounds them.
 For centuries, this has been shaped by humans, which has given it its present form.
 The route can have a very different and yet bonding effect when it comes to seeing, feeling, and marvelling.
 The Creation Trail leads from Zumis car park to the mountain chapel at Croce Pianer/Pianer Kreuz.
 Here, along the gently ascending path, you’ll experience seven modern and contemplative art stations that highlight the biblical story of creation.